llvm/llvm-project/mlir/docs/Dialects/GPU.md

 ### Default NVVM Compilation Pipeline: gpu-lower-to-nvvm-pipeline

 The `gpu-lower-to-nvvm-pipeline` compilation pipeline serves as the default way for NVVM target compilation within MLIR.
-This pipeline operates by lowering primary dialects (arith, linalg, memref, scf, vector, gpu, and nvgpu) to NVVM target.
+This pipeline operates by lowering primary dialects (arith, memref, scf, vector, gpu, and nvgpu) to NVVM target.
 It begins by lowering GPU code region(s) to the specified NVVM compilation target and subsequently handles the host code.

 This pipeline specifically requires explicitly parallel IR and doesn't do GPU parallelization.
-For example, it supports linalg but it gets translated into sequential loops.
-To incorporate parallelism, necessary transformations must be applied before utilizing this pipeline.
+To enable parallelism, necessary transformations must be applied before utilizing this pipeline.

 It's designed to provide a generic solution for NVVM targets, generating NVVM and LLVM dialect code compatible with `mlir-cpu-runner` or execution engine.

 #### Example:

 Here's a snippet illustrating the use of primary dialects, including arith, within GPU code execution:

 ```
 func.func @main() {